abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/configure-kubernetes-cluster-gcp.md

 ## Create a Kubernetes cluster

-This documentation describes how to create the `https://demo.gcp.abcdesktop.com` service on `Google Cloud plateform`
+This guide describes how to provision the infrastructure that hosts the `https://demo.gcp.abcdesktop.com` service on Google Cloud Platform.

 ### Prerequisites